A Quantitative Study of SMS Phishing Detection: Methodology

+\textbf{Question 1 - Interaction Rate.} Initially, participants were asked to rate their likelihood of interacting with the given message on a six-point Likert Scale from `Definitely' to `Definitely not.'
+Interacting with the message was defined as following the URL link, replying to the text or calling the number in the message.
+A similar user study on phishing emails~\cite{VISHWANATH2011576} measured participants' likelihood to respond to a phishing.
+Previous research has highlighted that there is some nuance between a user's likelihood of interacts with messages and their belief that it is fraudulent.
+For example, some users in phishing studies have noted that, out of curiosity, they willingly interacted with a message even though they believed it was phishing~\cite{rahman2023users}.

-In the smishing detection round, participants were presented with an SMS screenshot and asked five questions about the image.
-They rated their likelihood to interact with the given message on a six-point Likert Scale from `Definitely' to `Definitely not.'
-Subsequently, participants were asked, "How comfortable would you feel interacting with this SMS?" on a five-point Likert scale from `very comfortable' to `very uncomfortable,' with an option to select `prefer not to say.'
-While there should be some overlap between the answers to this question and the initial one, we anticipate differences.
-Additionally, there might be nuances among participants who may not want to interact with a message but feel it is safe to do so.
-Participants perceiving a message as fake may paradoxically feel more comfortable interacting with it, under the belief that they know what to look out for and won't compromise their information.
+\textbf{Question 2 - Comfortability Level.} Subsequently, participants were asked, "How comfortable would you feel interacting with this SMS?" on a five-point Likert scale from `very comfortable' to `very uncomfortable,' with an option to select `prefer not to say.'
+This question was inspired by a previous study on security indicators on websites~\cite{Thompson2019}, where users were shown images of login pages and asked to rate their comfort with logging in.
+While there should be some overlap between the answers to this question and the their willingness to interact, we anticipate some differences.
+Participants who perceive a message as fake may paradoxically feel more comfortable interacting with it, believing they know what to look out for and won't compromise their information.

-In the third question, we integrated a heat map into our survey, tasking participants with clicking on message screenshots to indicate the locations affecting their comfort with interacting.
+\textbf{Question 3 - AOI Heatmap.} We integrated a heat map into our survey, instructing participants to click on message screenshots to indicate the locations affecting their comfort with interacting.
+This approach, aimed at identifying areas of interest to measure participant focus in security-related tasks, has been well-documented~\cite{Thompson2019, 10.1186/s13673-016-0065-2, loxdal2021phishing}.
 Participants were asked to click between three and five times within each message, and the click positions were recorded.
-These clicks allow us to compare the effects of different parts of the message, referred to as AOI, on participants.
-Since participants were not made aware of these AOI during the survey, clicks outside the AOI should not be interpreted as a lack of attention.
-Finally, participants were asked two questions about the brand in the SMS.
-The first question gauged their familiarity with the brand on a five-point scale from `extremely familiar' to `not familiar at all.'
-The last question was a yes or no inquiry regarding whether participants had received messages from the given brand in the past.
-This five-question process was repeated 16 times.
+These clicks enable us to compare the effects of different parts of the message, referred to as AOI, on participants.
+Bounding rectangles were drawn around the AOI after the survey concluded and clicks within these rectangles were marked as clicks on the AOI.
+Since participants were not made aware of these AOIs during the survey, clicks outside the AOI should not be interpreted as a lack of attention.